This article originally appeared on VICE UK.

 All seven of them are either rescued or re-homed from someone who couldn't keep them anymore.
 Three of them were in fantastic health, and had been really well-loved by their previous owner, but he was emigrating and couldn't keep them.
 My first two were being sold on a second-hand selling site for a pittance by a guy who’d thought that snakes would be a good 'manly' animal to have.
-So he'd bought them on a whim from someone he met in a pub, only to then realise that he was terrified of them.
+So he'd bought them on a whim from someone he met in a pub, only to then realize that he was terrified of them.
 Another, I took from a girl who had already rescued it a couple of months earlier but wasn't able to keep it long-term.
 My newest was actually via the same girl, who contacted me hoping I'd take on another rescue.
 He'd been left in a box by his previous owner.

 How do people react when you tell them you have snakes?

-It's usually excitement, curiosity or absolute enthusiasm.
+It's usually excitement, curiosity, or absolute enthusiasm.
 Even people who haven't interacted with one before are generally very interested to come and see them and learn more, and even more hesitant people end up cuddling at least one once they meet them.
-On the odd occasion, I'll speak to someone who hates the idea of them, but it's quite rare.
+On the odd occasion, I'll speak to someone who hates the idea of them, but it's rare.

 What’s it like to have snakes in an urban area?